ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 }
 ```

 The above script uses a `Mathf.Sin()` function to oscillate a value between `1.0f` and `-1.0f`.
-By injecting `PausableTime.Instance.Time` to it's parameter we are able to stop that motion.
+By injecting `PausableTime.Instance.Time` to its parameter we are able to stop that motion on demand.

 ## Summary

-You can use the above method of mixing `UnityEngine.Time` and `PausableTime` to create time dependent scripts that can be paused without having to stop the entire game.
-You could try to implement your scripts in a way that depending on some public boolean field they will either be pausable or not.
+You can use the above method of mixing `UnityEngine.Time` and `PausableTime` to create time-dependent scripts that can be paused without having to stop the entire game.
+You could try to implement your scripts in a way that depending on some public boolean field they will either be pausable or not so that you can easily change that behavior in the editor instead of replacing components on an object.

 ## Further challenges